gnosisguild/zodiac/docs/tutorial-build-a-module/03_deploy_module.md

 ![Remix: deploy module](/img/tutorial/build_module_06.png)

-Before your `pushButton` function will work, you'll need to enable your module on your safe by calling the `enableModule()` function.
+Safe's must explicitly enable addresses as modules to give them access to the `execTransactionFromModule()` function.
+So before your `pushButton` function will work, you'll need to enable your module on your safe by calling the `enableModule()` function.

 > _Note: a real Gnosis Safe can have multiple modules enabled at once, but our Mock Safe can have only one._